vespa-engine/documentation/en/searching-multi-valued-fields.md

 </pre>

 The above query returns 0 hits, since by default query will require that *all* query terms matches the document.
-By adding [tracelevel](reference/query-api-reference.html#tracelevel) to the query request we can see this:
+By adding [tracelevel](reference/query-api-reference.html#tracelevel) to the query request we can see how the query is parsed and executed against the content nodes:

 <pre data-test="exec" data-test-assert-contains='"totalCount": 0'>
 $ vespa query 'yql=select * from photos where userQuery()' \